Hollywood Squares: 1966–1981

 Bert Parks hosted the 1965 pilot of Hollywood Squares, which was taped at CBS Television City.
 A second pilot was taped with comedian Sandy Baron as host.
 Neither Parks nor Baron were considered to host the series, partly because NBC was "looking for a complete non-entity", and partly because Baron was considered "too New Yorky".
 NBC acquired the rights to the show, which debuted on October 17, 1966, with Peter Marshall as host, a job he held for 15 years.
 Marshall agreed to host because he did not want rival Dan Rowan to host.
 Hollywood Squares was the final addition to a short-lived game show powerhouse block on NBC, which for the next two years also included Concentration, Jeopardy!, You Don't Say!, Let's Make a Deal, Match Game and others.
 During most of its daytime run, NBC broadcast The Hollywood Squares at 11:30 a.m.
 Eastern/10:30 a.m.
 Central; it dominated the ratings until 1976 when it made the first of several time slot moves.
+During its peak at its timeslot, the show attempted an hour-long trial format for the week of November 3–7, 1975, but it did not last long.
+The show begin falling apart and declining after the premieres of Stumpers! and 50 Grand Slam and lasted all the way to its cancellation in 1980.
+The show officially announced its cancellation by NBC executive Fred Silverman on February 27, 1980, citing the fact the set was outdated and the host was aging in contrast to the neon-lit sets of their newer game shows at that time.
 The daytime show aired its 3,536th and last episode on June 20, 1980, when it was canceled to make way for a talk show with David Letterman that would become a precursor to his Late Night and Late Show programs.

 The show also ran at night, first on NBC from January 12 to September 13, 1968, as a mid-season replacement for the short-lived sitcom Accidental Family.
 A nighttime syndicated program ran from November 1, 1971, until May 22, 1981.
 Initially airing once weekly, the syndicated Squares added a second airing in 1972 and began airing daily or nightly in September 1980, the show's final season.

 Celebrating the start of its ninth year on the air in 1974, (L–R) are Paul Lynde, Rose Marie, host Peter Marshall and Cliff Arquette as Charley Weaver.